The low voltage or low tension motor is called LT motor. the LT motors mostly operated between the voltage ranges from 240v to 415v .

-Suppose our cable is in Air laid on cable tray,
+Suppose we are run the cable in Air laid on cable tray,

 |Air Temperature in Deg.||20°||25°||30°||35°||40°||45°||50°||55°|